 Jenny graduated with a B.S. in Mechanical Engineering from Caltech in 2011.
 She has been interested in renewable energy technologies since high school and worked on hydrogen storage and lithium ion battery projects as an undergraduate.
 Her current research focuses on heat conduction in soft materials.

-Lee graduated from the University of California, Berkeley with a B.S. in mechanical engineering in 2011.
-His research at MIT is related to solar thermoeletric generators and how to improve their performance using concentrating optics.
+Lee graduated from the University of California, Berkeley with a B.S. in Mechanical Engineering in 2011 and earned an S.M. in Mechanical Engineering from MIT in 2013.
+His research at MIT is focused on solar energy conversion.

 Lingping obtained his B.S. degree in the School of Energy and Power Engineering from Huazhong University of Science and Technology in 2010.
 Currently his research is focused on phonon transport in nanostructured dielectric materials with applications for thermoelectric energy conversion technology.